Home > Car Accident Compensation QLD | CTP Payout Calculations

 You can seek independent legal advice about eligibility for a CTP claim when you are injured in a car or road accident that was not your fault.
 Our free initial claim assessment can advise:

-How much you receive in car accident compensation depends on your unique circumstances, including:
+How much compensation you receive for a car accident claim depends on your unique circumstances, including:

 Injury severity and its long-term implications typically influence the value of a lump sum payment.
-Serious injuries typically receive a permanent impairment rating and greater car accident compensation than minor damage.
+Serious injuries usually receive a permanent impairment rating and greater car accident compensation than minor damage.

 These are the average Queensland motor vehicle accident payout figures: